KonnexionsGmbH/dcr/README.md

 ### 1.3 Natural Language Processing (NLP)

 - Extracting text and metadata from **`pdf`** documents using [PDFlib TET](https://www.pdflib.com/products/tet/).
-- Categorisation of the lines in the document into body, footer and header lines.
+- Categorisation of the lines in the document, e.g. body, footer, header lines etc.
-- Determination of the token structure page by page with the help of [spaCy](https://spacy.io).
+- Determination of the token structure sentence by sentence with the help of [spaCy](https://spacy.io).
-- Storage of the analysis result in a [PostgreSQL](https://www.postgresql.org) database.
+- Storage of the analysis result optional in a [PostgreSQL](https://www.postgresql.org) database or in a JSON flat file.

 ## 2. Directory and File Structure of this Repository